Other / mixed grade configuration · Orlando, FL

 What is the racial and ethnic makeup of Central Florida Leadership Academy Charter?

-The largest demographic group at Central Florida Leadership Academy Charter is Hispanic or Latino at 45.0%.
-The school serves a diverse student body in ORLANDO, FL.
+The largest demographic group at Central Florida Leadership Academy Charter is Hispanic or Latino at 45.0% of enrollment, in Orlando, FL.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 67.7/100.

 What is the Resource Investment Index for Central Florida Leadership Academy Charter?

-Central Florida Leadership Academy Charter has a Resource Investment Index of 58/100 (C) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Central Florida Leadership Academy Charter has a Resource Investment Index of 58/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page